 Overall Opinion and Recommendation

-- Opinion: Investors can SUBSCRIBE to this IPO with a 2 year perspective.
+- Opinion: Investors with a risk appetite can SUBSCRIBE to this IPO with a 2 year perspective.

 This document has been prepared by JainMatrix Investments Bangalore (JM), and is meant for use by the recipient only as information and is not for circulation.
 This document is not to be reported or copied or made available to others without prior permission of JM.
 It should not be considered or taken as an offer to sell or a solicitation to buy or sell any security.
 The information contained in this report has been obtained from sources that are considered to be reliable.
 However, JM has not independently verified the accuracy or completeness of the same.
-JM has no stake ownership or known financial interests in Star Health or any group company.
+JM has no stake ownership or financial interests in Star Health or any group company.
 He has been a retail customer of SHI for 5+ years.
-Punit Jain intends to apply for this IPO in the Retail category.
+Punit Jain intends to apply for this IPO.
 Neither JM nor any of its affiliates, its directors or its employees accepts any responsibility of whatsoever nature for the information, statements and opinion given, made available or expressed herein or for any omission therein.
 Recipients of this report should be aware that past performance is not necessarily a guide to future performance and value of investments can go down as well.
-The suitability or otherwise of any investments will depend upon the recipient’s particular circumstances and, in case of doubt, advice should be sought from an Investment Advisor.
+The suitability or otherwise of any investments will depend upon the recipient’s particular circumstances and, in case of doubt, advice should be sought from a RIA – Registered Investment Advisor.
 Punit Jain is a registered Research Analyst under SEBI (Research Analysts) Regulations, 2014.
 JM has been publishing equity research reports since Nov 2012.
 Any questions should be directed to the director of JainMatrix Investments at email@example.com.